FyshOS/fynedesk/README.md

 macOS) then the app will start in UI test mode.
 When loaded in this way you can run all of the features except the controlling of windows - they will load on your main desktop.

+# Runner

+A desktop needs to be rock solid and, whilst we are working hard to get there, any alpha or beta software can run in to unexpected issues.
+For that reason we have included a `fynedesk_runner` utility that can help manage unexpected events.
+If you start the desktop using the runner then if a crash occurs it will normally recover where it left off with no loss of data in your applications.

+Using standard go tools you can install the runner using:

+    go get github.com/fyne-io/desktop/cmd/fynedesk_runner

+From then on execute that instead of the `fynedesk` command for a more resillient desktop when testing out pre-release builds.